Cultivate the Ground for Sustainable Change.

 His realisation was that, maybe, the modern agricultural system that forces nature into its mold wasn’t actually that effective.
 Looking at this plant in the ditch, Fukuoka instead became aware of a different, more effective, method of cultivation.

 One that relied on a natural, supportive environment.
-One that could change with the seasons and with the requirements of different plants.
+One that could make change easier with the seasons and with the requirements of different plants.

 The System (in Brief).